rte-france/Transmission-Reliability-Margin-Algorithm/doc/algorithm.md

 For each PST on the market-based network, their tap is aligned with their corresponding PST on the real time snapshot.
 A warning is issued when some PSTs do not have any corresponding PST on the other network.
+> We do not align ratios tap changers

 #### Matching HVDC mode and power